-High-ability students may have different social-emotional needs to their peers.
-Students need to know how they can support their own social-emotional learning.
+High-ability students may have different social-emotional needs from their peers.
+Students need to know how they can support their social-emotional learning.
 They also need to know how to self-regulate their emotions.
 Teachers can help students to do this.

 Not all high-ability students will present with the same social-emotional needs.
 Some high-ability students will need little help, whereas others may need extensive support.
 Research shows that high-ability students may need targeted help with:

 Research says that when high-ability students are asked what they most want, the answer is often “a friend”.
 Relationships with peers are one of the biggest challenges faced by high-ability students.

 Many high-ability students have interests that are more like those of older students.
 They can prefer older companions.
 Sometimes high-ability students prefer the companionship of a teacher to their peers.
 High-ability students may also prefer to have one or two close friends.
 This is instead of having a large friendship group.

 High-ability students often have different expectations of friendships from their peers.
 This can lead to confusion when the high-ability student pairs with friends who do not share the same expectations.
 Teachers need to foster meaningful relationships for their high-ability students.
 They can do this by creating opportunities for like-ability interactions.
 These can be across year levels or between year levels.

 Perfectionism can be both healthy and unhealthy.
 Healthy perfectionism can drive performance.
 For example, there is the musician who strives for perfection or the athlete who works at an elite level.
 Unhealthy perfectionism happens when a student sets very high standards that are unreachable.
 This can lead to a student refusing to try to achieve when they see that they will not meet the standard they have set.

 Teachers can support healthy perfectionism and challenge unhealthy perfectionism.
 Some of the signs to look for in unhealthy perfectionism are: